tot-ra/clarifai-docusaurus/README.md

 ![](docs/example.png)

 ## Why
 1. Compared to traditional text search, this allows to find documents that are relevant by **meaning**.
-You can pick which embedding model should be used (multilingual, domain specific etc) and the granularity level (document, paragraph etc)
+  - You can pick which embedding model should be used (multilingual, domain specific etc) and the granularity level (document, paragraph etc).
+  -  Theoretically, you could find documents based on the image/pdf contents present on the page
-2. You control indexing time and speed of your documents (compared to crawling done by Algolia for example).
+3. You control indexing time and speed of your documents (compared to crawling done by Algolia for example).
-3. You can customize search process yourself as search service runs on your side
+4. You can customize search process yourself as search service runs on your side

 ## TODOs
 - add LRU cache to not hit Clarifai API on every search